 Fujifilm has announced that they are discontinuing the production of their film stock PRO 400H which is the most favorite film stock amongst wedding photographers.
 Fujifilm mentioned that they had to make this hard decision because of difficulties to procure the raw materials needed to produce PRO 400H.
 This was a big shock for many photographers including me.
 Because it was so widely used and many film or hybrid photographers were relying their brand look on this film stock.
 Although many sources highlight that the stocks for PRO 400H will probably be available until the end of 2021.
-With the COVID situation and low-volume in weddings, it will surely impact the low consumption of the film.
+With the COVID-19 pandemic and the low-volume in weddings, it will surely impact the low consumption of the film.
 So I think it is logical to expect the film to be in the market for over a year or so.

 Photographers are aware that they have to change their film of choice.
 Photographers are looking for alternative film stocks to achieve a similar look of Fujifilm PRO 400H.
 Stephen Wood of Photovision Prints mentioned that Kodak Portra 400 would be the best alternative to Fujifilm PRO 400H at the moment.
-He said that Kodak Portra 400 is easily closest in terms of exposure settings as 400H.
+He said that Kodak Portra 400 is easily the closest in terms of exposure settings as 400H.
 He said that those who want to get PRO 400H look from Portra 400 should use a Noritsu scanner instead of a Frontier scanner.
 Because Noritsu has more flexibility in terms of adjusting the colors and contrast.
 He said that it is a good practice to shoot at box speed or rating Kodak Portra 400 at 200 ISO if you are shooting darker skin colors.
 Because Portra 400 has a yellow base and if it is not rated properly the color of the skin may look way off for darker skins.

 Stephen Woods mentioned that Kodak Portra 800 could be another alternative to Fujifilm PRO 400H under specific light conditions like blue hour.
 He also said that Fujifilm's consumer film stock C200 could be a decent replacement for 35mm version of 400H.
 But it is not a good replacement for 120 format.
-Fujifilm C200 has fine grain and a bit contrasty.
+Fujifilm C200 has fine grain and it is a bit contrasty.

 The Find Lab made a blog post back in 2016 about making Kodak Portra 400 look like Fuji PRO 400H.
 It's like they read the future!
 In their blog post they are talking about pretty much the same technical details that Stephen Wood mentioned.
 Because Portra 400 has a yellow base and because Noritsu primarily works in the magenta and green channel, so there is less yellow in the scans.
 Check the sample scans below.